ddl_strategy flags

 • --analyze-table: for ALTER TABLE operation, and in online/vitess strategy, run an ANALYZE NO_WRITE_TO_BINLOG TABLE just before starting the migration process, to get better estimation of the number of rows on the migrated table.

-• cut-over-threshold=<duration>": set an explicit threshold and timeout for a vitess ALTER TABLE cut-over phase.
+• --cut-over-threshold=<duration>": set an explicit threshold and timeout for a vitess ALTER TABLE cut-over phase.
 The default cut-over threshold, if not specified, is 10s.
 A vitess migration will not attempt to cut-over if the vstream, or replication lag, is more than the cut-over threshold.
 Also, during cut-over, table locks will timeout after the same cut-over threshold (aborting the operation).
-Normal values are in the range 5s..30s.
+The allowed range 5s..30s.
 Too low and cut-over may never succeed because of the inherent async nature of vitess migrations.
 Too high and table locks will be placed for too long, effectively rendering the table inaccessible.
+Attempting to set a value outside the allowed range returns an error.
+A special case is when the user submits a 0 value, which subsequently presets the threshold to the default value of 10s.
+The user may override this value later on via ALTER VITESS_MIGRATION '...'
+CUTOVER_THRESHOLD '...'

 • --declarative: mark the migration as declarative.
 You will define a desired schema state by supplying CREATE and DROP statements, ad Vitess will infer how to achieve the desired schema.
 If need be, it will generate an ALTER migration to convert to the new schema.
 See declarative migrations.